The Thousand-and-Second Tale of Scheherazade

 "The Thousand-and-Second Tale of Scheherazade" is a short-story by American author Edgar Allan Poe (1809–1849).
 It was published in the February 1845 issue of Godey's Lady's Book and was intended as a partly humorous sequel to the celebrated collection of Middle Eastern tales One Thousand and One Nights.

 Plot summary

 The tale depicts the eighth and final voyage of Sinbad the Sailor, along with the various mysteries Sinbad and his crew encounter; the anomalies are then described as footnotes to the story.
 While the King is uncertain — except in the case of "the earth being upheld by a cow of a blue color, having horns four hundred in number" — that these mysteries are real, they are actual modern events that occurred in various places during, or before, Poe's lifetime.
 The story ends with the king in such disgust at the outlandish tales Scheherazade has just woven, that he has her executed the next day.

+Poe biographer Kenneth Silverman notes that the story mocks the idea that technological advancements have positive impact on human culture.